 - Key takeaway

-Digital businesses have become critical players in the marketplace, that has also, in part, changed the logic of business itself.
+Digital businesses have become critical players in the marketplace, which has also, in part, changed the logic of business itself.

 Where in the past, a good marketing strategy might have meant developing a good product or service.
 Nowadays, with the rise of customer-centric platforms, having must-have products is really the baseline.